often/leader/README.md

 - [Flat UI Colors](https://flatuicolors.com/)
 - [Coolors](https://coolors.co/)

+## hosting

+since **leader** does not require a back-end, hosting it will not be tricky at all.

+there is dozens of ways to host a static website for entirely free, and it is all up on you.

+the most easy and quick possible way would probably be to use github pages. you can connect a custom domain, too.

+if you prefer to use a server of your own, the least you would require is a static file server.

 ## contributing

 you can contribute whatever you feel like, this includes: ideas, suggestions, themes, etc.